anasfik/nostr/README.md

 #### Get a key pair from an existent private key:

+If you already have a private key, you can get a key pair from it by calling the `generateKeyPairFromExistingPrivateKey()` function, which will return a `NostrKeyPairs` object that contains the private key and the generated public key.

 ```dart
 NostrKeyPairs keyPair = await Nostr.instance.keysService.generateKeyPairFromExistingPrivateKey(privateKey);
 ```

 #### generate and get a new private key directly:

+Sometimes, you will need to only generate a private key and not a key pair, in this case, you can call the `generatePrivateKey()` function, which will return a `String` that contains the generated private key directly.

 ```dart
 String privateKey = await Nostr.instance.keysService.generatePrivateKey();